-Chamon} (S’12) received the B.Sc. and M.Sc. degree in electrical engineering from the University of S\~ao Paulo, S\~ao Paulo, Brazil, in 2011 and ˜ 2015, respectively.
-In 2009, he was an Undergraduate Exchange Student of the Masters in Acoustics in Ecole Centrale de Lyon, Lyon, France.
-He is currently working toward the Ph.D. degree in electrical and systems engineering at the University of Pennsylvania, Philadelphia, PA, USA.
-In 2009, he was an Assistant Instructor and Consultant on nondestructive testing at INSACAST Formation Continue.
-From 2010 to 2014, he was a Signal Processing Engineer and Statistical Consultant on a project with EMBRAER.
-His research interest include signal processing, discrete optimization, statistics, and control. \end{IEEEbiography} \begin{IEEEbiography} {Alejandro Ribeiro} received the B.Sc. degree in electrical engineering from the Universidad de la Rep\'ublica Oriental del Uruguay, Montevideo, in 1998 and the M.Sc. and Ph.D. degree in electrical engineering from the Department of Electrical and Computer Engineering, the University of Minnesota, Minneapolis in 2005 and 2007.
-From 1998 to 2003, he was a member of the technical staff at Bellsouth Montevideo.
-After his M.Sc. and Ph.D studies, in 2008 he joined the University of Pennsylvania (Penn), Philadelphia, where he is currently the Rosenbluth Associate Professor at the Department of Electrical and Systems Engineering.
-His research interests are in the applications of statistical signal processing to the study of networks and networked phenomena.
-His focus is on structured representations of networked data structures, graph signal processing, network optimization, robot teams, and networked control.
-Dr. Ribeiro received the 2014 O. Hugo Schuck best paper award, and paper awards at the 2016 SSP Workshop, 2016 SAM Workshop, 2015 Asilomar SSC Conference, ACC 2013, ICASSP 2006, and ICASSP 2005.
-His teaching has been recognized with the 2017 Lindback award for distinguished teaching and the 2012 S. Reid Warren, Jr. Award presented by Penn's undergraduate student body for outstanding teaching.
-Dr. Ribeiro is a Fulbright scholar class of 2003 and a Penn Fellow class of 2015. \end{IEEEbiography}
+Chamon}~(S’12, M'21) received the B.Sc. and M.Sc. degrees in electrical engineering from the University of São Paulo, São Paulo, Brazil, in 2011 and 2015 and the Ph.D. degree in electrical and systems engineering from the University of Pennsylvania (Penn), Philadelphia, in 2020.
+He is currently a postdoc at the Simons Institute of the University of California, Berkeley.
+In 2009, he was an undergraduate exchange student of the Masters in Acoustics of the École Centrale de Lyon, Lyon, France, and worked as an Assistant Instructor and Consultant on nondestructive testing at INSACAST Formation Continue.
+From 2010 to 2014, he worked as a Signal Processing and Statistics Consultant on a research project with EMBRAER.
+In 2018, he was recognized by the IEEE Signal Processing Society for his distinguished work for the editorial board of the IEEE Transactions on Signal Processing.
+He also received both the best student paper and the best paper awards at IEEE ICASSP 2020.
+His research interests include optimization, signal processing, machine learning, statistics, and control.